 Species-Cross or Species-x is a hybrid of two different species of iris crossed in the hopes of getting a plant with a wider cultural window.
-Thus able to grow in many different conditions, also hopefully to bring a new and different pattern or color palette to a plant and bloom.
+Thus able to grow in many different conditions, also hopefully to bring a new and different pattern or color palette to a bloom.

 “Pseudata” are a cross between plants with Iris pseudacorus backgrounds and Iris ensata (Japanese, Hanashobu).
 The iris world is very fortunate that Hiroshi Shimizu shared many years of his work finding a good pod parent (‘Gubijin’) so all hybridizers could explore the possibilities that this cross may bring to the garden.
 For details please go to Eye Shadow Iris.